spack/spack/lib/spack/docs/packaging_guide.rst

      version('2014-10-08', git='https://github.com/example-project/example.git',
              commit='9d38cd4e2c94c3cea97d0e2924814acc')

-  This doesn't have to be a full hash; You can abbreviate it as you'd expect with git:
+  This doesn't have to be a full hash; you can abbreviate it as you'd expect with git:

   .. code-block:: python